dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 Place your images and annotations in the `datasets` folder following the structure outlined [here](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/datasets).

-Next, we must also prepare a custom `Exp` class.
+Next, we must prepare a custom `Exp` class.
-The `Exp` class is a `.py` file where we can configure everything about the model - dataset location, data augmentation, model architecture, and other training hyperparameters.
+The `Exp` class is a `.py` file where we configure everything about the model - dataset location, data augmentation, model architecture, and other training hyperparameters.
 More info on the `Exp` class [here](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/docs/train_custom_data.md).

 For simplicity let's use one of the smaller models - `YOLOX-s`.

-There are a host of other YOLOX models you can try like `YOLOX-m`, `YOLOX-l`, `YOLOX-x`, `YOLOX-Nano`, `YOLOX-Tiny`, etc.
+There are other YOLOX models you can try like `YOLOX-m`, `YOLOX-l`, `YOLOX-x`, `YOLOX-Nano`, `YOLOX-Tiny`, etc.
 Feel free to experiment with them.
 More details are on the [README](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/README.md) of the YOLOX repo.